-The best of the new restaurants in Paris and the surrounding region
+The best of the new restaurants in Paris Region

 You’ll now be able to meet up with friends again or have a truly romantic evening!